Planning a One Week Tuscany Trip? Good for you! Our 7 Day Tuscany Itinerary highlights exactly what to see and do to make the most of your vacation!

 Florence Hotels

-- Palazzo Bianca Cappello – A luxury stay in the atmospheric Oltrarno District, the stunning hotel is elegant and boasts an attentive staff.
+- Palazzo Bianca Cappello – A luxury stay in the atmospheric Oltrarno District, the stunning property is elegant and boasts an attentive staff.
 Check availability!

-- Hotel Davanzati – Offering great value for money (and an included breakfast), this hotel is a favorite for budget-conscious travelers…and it’s located right in the heart of Florence.
+- Hotel Davanzati – Offering great value for money (and an included breakfast), this hotel is a favorite for budget-conscious travelers and located right in the heart of Florence.
 Check rates!

 - Hostel Santa Monaca – With dorm beds at bargain prices, this hostel is a top pick in Tuscany for backpackers.
 Book it!